Bill McCartney

+In 1990, McCartney founded the Promise Keepers, an Evangelical Christian parachurch organization opposed to same sex marriage.

 Early life and career

 After receiving his Bachelor of Arts in education from the University of Missouri in 1962, where he was a member of the Pi Kappa Alpha fraternity, McCartney was named as an assistant football coach under his older brother, Tom, in the summer of 1965 at Holy Redeemer High School in Detroit, Michigan.
 The younger McCartney was also the head basketball coach at Redeemer from 1965 to 1969, taking the school to the Detroit City Championship during the 1968–69 season.
-McCartney then served as the head football and basketball coach at Divine Child High School in Dearborn before becoming the only high school coach ever hired by University of Michigan head coach Bo Schembechler.
+McCartney then served as the head football and basketball coach at Divine Child High School in Dearborn where he won state championships in football (1971, 1973) and basketball (1973).
+He became the only high school coach ever hired by University of Michigan head coach Bo Schembechler when he was hired in 1974 as the defensive ends coach.
+In 1977, he was promoted to defensive coordinator following Gary Moeller's departure to Illinois.